A Murray-von Neumann type classification of $C^*$-algebras

 By Proposition \ref{prop:big-finite}, there is an abelian (respectively, a $C^*$-finite) hereditary $C^*$-subalgebra that generates an essential ideal of $J_\ta$ (respectively, of $J_\tb$).
-Moreover, by Corollary \ref{cor:postlim>ta}(a), Theorem \ref{thm:morita-types}(b) and \cite[Theorem 2.3(vi)]{PZ00}, the largest type I closed ideal $A_{postlim}$ of $A$ is an essential ideal of $J_\ta$.
-On the other hand, we recall that $A$ is \emph{anti-liminary} if it does not contain any non-zero commutative hereditary $C^*$-subalgebra.
+Moreover, by \cite[Theorem 2.3(vi)]{PZ00}, the largest type $I$ closed ideal $A_{postlim}$ of $A$ is an essential ideal of $J_\ta$.

 \begin{rem} For any closed ideal $J$ of $A$, we write $J^\bot$ for the closed ideal $\{a\in A: aJ = (0)\}$.
 It is easy to see that if $J_0$ is an essential ideal of $J$, then $J_0^\bot = J^\bot$.